 Taking care of your genuine Tina Ashmore piece: To avoid the need to constantly clean your jewellery, assure that your jewellery is the last thing you put on when dressing for an occasion and the first thing you remove on your return.
 Cosmetics and perfumes can discolour, damage and soil metals and gemstones.
 Please follow the steps below to protect your jewellery from damage and to keep it looking its best at all times.

 To avoid tarnishing we reccomend that you keep your jewellery in an airtight jewellery box.

-How to clean your Tina Ashmore Piece: Tina Ashmore jewellery is made with many tiny stones, pearls and pieces, this can make it challenging to clean unless you know how.
+How to clean your Tina Ashmore jewellery: As Tina Ashmore jewellery is made with many stones, pearls, charms and metal components, this can make your piece challenging to clean unless you know how.
 Luckily it is a very simple process.
 Cleaning detailed stonework and pearls can be achieved in an inexpensive and effective way by using a very soft toothbrush and regular liquid dish soap and clean warm water.

 1 - First, soak the piece in warm clean water.